 Algerian students applying for their first 1-year “residency certificate” are also subject to this tax.
 However, because they do not obtain an extended-stay visa with residency permit, they may not use the virtual stamp purchased online.
 Instead, they must purchase the paper version.

 Obtaining a VLS–TS under the CEF procedure

-In 31 countries the local offices of CampusFrance are equipped to administer the CEF procedure set up in 2007 by a partnership involving the Ministry of Foreign and European Affairs (MAEE), the Ministry of Higher Education and Research (MESR), the Ministry of Culture and Communication (MCC), the Conference of University Presidents (CPU), the Conference of Directors of French Engineering Schools (CDEFI), and the Conference of Grandes Ecoles (CGE).
+In 33 countries the local offices of CampusFrance are equipped to administer the CEF procedure set up in 2007 by a partnership involving the Ministry of Foreign Affairs (MAE), the Ministry of Higher Education and Research (MESR), the Ministry of Culture and Communication (MCC), the Conference of University Presidents (CPU), the Conference of Directors of French Engineering Schools (CDEFI), and the Conference of Grandes Ecoles (CGE).